treebeardtech/nbmake-action/docs/faq.md

 # FAQ

-## Why run my project in the cloud?
+## Why use continuous integration for my notebooks?

-**Collaboration**:

-- Share the output of your work with others
-- Consume pipeline outputs in other services
-- Work on multiple parts of a pipeline with confidence

 **Reproducibility**:

 - So you never have to say 'works on my machine' again
-- Catch breaking changes across your whole pipeline
+- Catch breaking changes across your project
 - Get rapid feedback as your project progresses

 **Automation**:

-- The cloud is better than your laptop for long or critical tasks
 - Get notifications via messages and develop asynchronously
-- Peace of mind as breaking changes are caught automatically
+- Peace of mind with automated testing
+- Cloud containers test your project environment

+**Collaboration**:

+- Share the output of your work with others
+- Consume pipeline outputs in other services
+- Work on multiple parts of a pipeline with confidence

 ## How much does Treebeard cost?